Bidirectional Consistency Models: Background and Preliminary

 Besides, in a follow-up work, \citet{song2023improved} suggested to use the Pseudo-Huber loss for $d$, along with other techniques that include setting $\mu=0$ (i.e., $\bm{\theta}^- \leftarrow \texttt{stopgrad}\left(\bm{\theta}\right)$), proposing a better scheduler function for $N$, adapting a better reweighting function $\lambda(t_n) = \sfrac{1}{|t_n-t_{n+1}|}$.
 Dubbed improved Consistency Training (iCT), these modifications significantly improve the performance.
 Therefore, unless otherwise stated, we inherit these improving techniques in our work.

 \textbf{Consistency Trajectory Model.} While CMs learn the integral from an arbitrary starting time to $0$, Consistency Trajectory Model (CTM) \citep{kim2023consistency} learns the integral between any two time steps along the PF ODE trajectory towards the denoising direction.
-More specifically, CTM learns

-CTM demonstrates that it is possible to learn a stronger consistency than that induced by CMs: two points $\rvx_t$ and $\rvx_u$ along the same trajectory not only can map back to the same initial point $\rvx_0$, but also can map from $\rvx_t$ to $\rvx_u$, provided $u\leq t$.
+More specifically, CTM learns CTM demonstrates that it is possible to learn a stronger consistency: two points $\rvx_t$ and $\rvx_u$ along the same trajectory not only can map back to the same initial point $\rvx_0$, but also can map from $\rvx_t$ to $\rvx_u$, provided $u\leq t$.
 This inspires us for a stronger consistency with a bijection between $\rvx_t$ and $\rvx_u$.

-However, it is worth noting that, while sharing some motivation, our methodology is foundationally different from that proposed in CTM.
-CTM is based on a completely different network parameterization, whereas ours is a natural extension of the approach used by EDM \citep{karras2022elucidating}.
+However, it is worth noting that, while sharing some motivation, our methodology is foundationally different from that in CTM.
+Our network adopts a different parameterization, which is a natural extension of that by EDM \citep{karras2022elucidating}.
 Moreover, CTM largely relies on adversarial loss \citep{goodfellow2014generative}, while our proposed method, following \citet{song2023improved}, is free from LPIPS \citep{zhang2018unreasonable} and adversarial training.